-In this context, a comprehensive assessment of the Greek banks ('CA') was conducted by the competent supervisory authorities in order to determine their potential capital needs.
-The results of the CA have been derived taking into account the combined effect of i) an Asset Quality Review (AQR), by reviewing the quality of the Bank's assets, including the adequacy of asset and collateral valuation and related provisions and ii) a forward looking Stress Test based on 6-month 2015 preliminary data so as to assess the resilience of the Greek banks' balance sheets to stress test scenarios for the period 2015-2017.
-The results of the CA were announced on 31 October 2015 (note 6).
+In this context, a comprehensive assessment of the Greek banks (CA) was conducted by the competent supervisory authorities in order to determine their potential capital needs.
+The results of the CA have been derived taking into account the combined effect of i) an Asset Quality Review (AQR), by reviewing the quality of the banks' assets, including the adequacy of asset and collateral valuation and related provisions and ii) a forward looking Stress Test based on 6-month 2015 preliminary data so as to assess the resilience of the Greek banks' balance sheets to stress test scenarios for the period 2015-2017.
+The results of the CA were announced on 31 October 2015, based on which a shortfall of € 0.3 bn in baseline scenario against 9.5% CET1 threshold and € 2.1 bn in adverse scenario against 8% CET1 threshold, which is the lowest shortfall across Greek banks, was identified for the Bank (note 6).